Contact information

 PhD

-I was a Career Development Fellow of the Kennedy Trust for Rheumatology Research (KTRR), and now I am an Associate Professor at the University of Oxford.
+I was a Career Development Fellow of the Kennedy Trust for Rheumatology Research (KTRR), and now I am a Professor of Immunology at the University of Oxford.

 My research goal is to elucidate mechanisms that control the initiation and duration of inflammatory responses in innate immune cells.
 To accomplish this goal, we study innate sensing and signalling in myeloid cells, such as macrophages, as these cells typically initiate the inflammatory response.
 Our group investigates how innate cells integrate signals from cytokines (which report on infection or tissue injury) with signals from microbial and tissue-damage sensors to direct the most appropriate effector response.